OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-advanced-encoding-with-mes.md

         configuration,
         TaskOptions.None);

-    // Specify hello input videos toobe concatenated (in order). task.InputAssets.Add(asset1);
+    // Specify the input videos to be concatenated (in order). task.InputAssets.Add(asset1);
     task.InputAssets.Add(asset2);
-    // Add an output asset toocontain hello results of hello job.
+    // Add an output asset to contain the results of the job.
     // This output is specified as AssetCreationOptions.None, which
-    // means hello output asset is not encrypted. task.OutputAssets.AddNew("Output asset",
+    // means the output asset is not encrypted. task.OutputAssets.AddNew("Output asset",
         AssetCreationOptions.None);